MajesticComputerTechnology/alfrescodoc-joomla/README.md

 ## Features

-- Easy dispaly document and folder metadata from Alfresco server.
+- Easy to display document and folder metadata from Alfresco server.
 - Using Alfresco CMIS API
 - It's possible to control which metadata to display.